 If you are already a fan of the breed, welcome!

-Long Road Kennel has puppies occasionally.
-Raised sociably underfoot, with kids, dogs, cat, and, yes, sometimes chaos.
-AKC companion and show quality.
+Long Road Kennel’s puppies are raised sociably underfoot, with kids, dogs, cats, and, yes, sometimes chaos.
 Personable, lovable, adorable and smart.

 Would you like a puppy, but worried about housebreaking?
 Talk to me about getting a puppy with their housetraining well begun and their house manners introduced.